5 Top Tips To Improving Electrical Safety In Your Home

 If your home contains black rubber wiring, then chances are that it's over 40 years old.
 If this is the case, then it needs changing.
 Most rubber compounds become brittle with age and rubber wiring is no exception, as a result it could be an accident waiting to happen.

-If you need more advice on how to keep your home electrically safe or would like to hire the services of a skilled master electrician to help you to enact any changes then Static Electrics are waiting for your call.
+If you need more advice on how to keep your home electrically safe or would like to hire the services of a skilled master electrician to help you to enact any changes then our electricians are waiting for your call.
 Having been in the industry for many years, our technicians have the ability to tackle any electrical problems.
 Contact our Sunshine Coast office on 07 5445 8305 and let us show you what we can do.